arunkpv/vsd-hdp/README.md

 |**Branch Instruction Logic added**<br>  ![D8_Basic_RISC-V_CPU_Unpipelined](/docs/images/D8_Basic_RISC-V_CPU_Unpipelined.png)|
 |-|
 _________________________________________________________________________________________________________
-# Day 9
-## Complete Pipelined RISC-V CPU Microarchitecture
+# Day 9 -  Implementation of the complete Pipelined RISC-V CPU Microarchitecture

 Our RISC-V core from the previous day is still incomplete w.r.t the instructions implemented, and additionally we need to do pipelining and handling of the pipeline hazards.
 We need to do the following to complete the CPU Design:
   1) Pipeline the CPU, taking care of the data dependency & control flow hazards